Where: Zagreb, (capital of) Croatia

 Why?
 We ended our honeymoon in Zagreb.
 We flew home from here as it’s the main international airport for the country.

-Also on our honeymoon we visited Dubrovnik (and Bosnia), Korcula, Hvar and Split.
+Also on our honeymoon we visited Dubrovnik (including a day-trip to Mostar in Bosnia-Herzegovina), the islands of Korcula and Hvar, and Split.

 Zagreb is a nice European capital city.
 It has an abundance of cool bars, restaurants and shops, and enough things here to see to occupy you for a weekend.
 Most of the city is modern, pleasant and nice, though there are still remnants of the concrete communist tower blocks away from the imperial centre.